-Nobody Leaves Mid-Hudson is a grassroots community organization that brings the people most directly impacted by injustice together to fight around the issues that most deeply affect our community and challenge the systems of power that are at the root of these problems.
+Nobody Leaves Mid-Hudson is a grassroots community organization that brings together the people most directly impacted by injustice together to fight around the issues that most deeply affect our community, and to challenge the systems of power that are at the root of these problems.
 Nobody Leaves Mid-Hudson is committed to building working class power in order to strengthen social movements, end oppression, and realize a world that puts people before profit.